SophieGarden/Renter-Eviction-Predict/README.md

 Xgboost with regression tree is used. xgb.XGBRegressor is fast, works very well out of the box, a good fast initial approach to get understanding of features that could help.

+### Parameter tuning:
-### Hyper-parameter optimizers: GridSearchCV
+Hyper-parameter optimizers: GridSearchCV

+### Prediction evaluations

-Xgboost algorithm is applied and predict the eviction rate with < 0.7 rms error with cross validation ( the std of variables is ~ 2)
+Xgboost algorithm is applied and predict the eviction rate with < 0.7 rms error with cross validation ( the std of variables is ~ 2).
+Other evaluation metrics are also listed in  [**Eviction predictions**](https://github.com/SophieGarden/Renter-Eviction-Predict/blob/master/eviction_predict.ipynb)
-Xgboost, regression tree, fast, works very well out of the box, good fast initial approach to get understanding of features that could help.

 ## FUTURE IMPROVEMENT